Xinchenggg/VRproject/README.md

 Good to have:
 1. Background
-2. Models
-3. Pick up object on hand, shoot when released
+2. Pick up object on hand, shoot when released